 The Blue Moon Speaker Series is part of SFCB's 2021 twenty fifth anniversary event cycle.
 Featuring innovators, artists, and designers, the Blue Moon Series explores ways in which creative action informs aspects of our daily lives.

 Blue Moon Speaker Series: Innovators, Artists, and Designers

-In this lunchtime presentation renowned typographer, designer, and writer Erik Spiekermann will share his thoughts on the nature of creating in our digital age, the collaborative aspects of book design, and why we, as humans, should be deeply concerned with design in general.
-Speaking about his latest project, The Other Collection (shown above, right), Erik will discuss TOC's core belief that important literature deserves well designed books -- and in turn, well designed books inspire dialogue, provide respite from the world at large, and satisfy our craving for beautiful, treasured things.
+About the presentation: In this lunchtime presentation renowned typographer, designer, and writer Erik Spiekermann shared his thoughts on the nature of creating in our digital age, the collaborative aspects of book design, and why we, as humans, should be deeply concerned with design in general.
+Speaking about his latest project, The Other Collection (shown above, right), Erik discussed TOC's core belief that important literature deserves well designed books -- and in turn, well designed books inspire dialogue, provide respite from the world at large, and satisfy our craving for beautiful, treasured things.

 About the presenter: Erik Spiekermann is art historian, information architect, type designer and author.
 Two of his typefaces, FF Meta and ITC Officina, are considered to be modern classics.
 He founded MetaDesign (1979) and FontShop (1988).
 He is behind the design of well-known brands such as Audi, Bosch, VW, German Railways and Heidelberg Printing, among others; information systems for Berlin Transit and Düsseldorf Airport and for publications like The Economist.
 He

 designed exclusive typefaces for corporations like Deutsche Bahn, Bosch, ZDF (German TV),Cisco, Mozilla and many others.